Ola-20/Wheels-in-Motion-Analytics/README.md

 ## Overview

 This project turns Transport for London (TfL) bike-rental files into clean, analysis-ready tables in BigQuery.
-It uses Airflow to schedule work, Dataproc Serverless (Spark) to transform data, Cloud Storage (GCS) to stage files, and BigQuery for the final analytics layer.
+It uses Terraform to manage cloud resources provisioning, Airflow to schedule work, Dataproc Serverless (Spark) to transform data, Cloud Storage (GCS) to stage files, BigQuery for the final analytics layer, and Looker Studio for visualization.

 ## Objective